the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 Same as the ES6 default parameter, the default prop ensures that the property is set to a default value when the parent component didn't specify it.
 The PropType type check happens after the default prop is evaluated.

 If you run your tests again, you might see PropType errors for your components on your command line.
 It can happen because you didn't define all props for your components in the tests that are defined as required in your PropType definition.
 The tests themselves all pass correctly though.
-You can pass all required props to avoid these errors.
+You can pass all required props to the components in your tests to avoid these errors.

 ### Exercises: